 What benefits does Rocket Homes offer?

-The main advantage of working with Rocket Homes is convenience.
-Their website allows users to connect with agents, acquire financing, and browse properties all in one place.
-This has tremendous appeal to users who are intimidated by the long, complex home buying process.
+The main advantage of Rocket companies is convenience.
+Its website allows users to connect with agents, acquire financing, and browse properties all in one place.
+This is appealing to users who are intimidated by the long, complex home-buying process.

 What are the drawbacks of using Rocket Homes?